W. Tecumseh Fitch

 William Tecumseh Sherman Fitch III (born 1963) is an American evolutionary biologist and cognitive scientist at the University of Vienna (Vienna, Austria) where he is co-founder of the Department of Cognitive Biology.
 He was elected a Member of the National Academy of Sciences in 2025.

 Fitch studies the biology and evolution of cognition and communication in humans and other animals, and in particular the evolution of speech, language and music.
 His work concentrates on comparative approaches as advocated by Charles Darwin (i.e., the study of homologous and analogous structures and processes in a wide range of species).

+Early life and education

 Fitch was born in Boston and received his B.A.
 (1986) in biology and his Ph.D.
 (1994) in Cognitive and Linguistic Sciences from Brown University.
 From 1996 to 2000, he worked as a postdoctoral fellow at MIT and Harvard University.
 He was a lecturer at Harvard University and a reader at the University of St Andrews, before moving to a professorship at the University of Vienna in 2009.

 He bears the name of his third-generation great-grandfather, Civil War General William Tecumseh Sherman, as did his father and grandfather before him.